Home

 Bankruptcy - My office will assist the credit union in all bankruptcy matters.
 My office files proof of claims, resolves disputes concerning collateral for credit union loans, negotiates and prepares reaffirmation agreements, resolves disputes concerning offsetting the debtor's deposit accounts at the credit union, and handles other matters involving the member's bankruptcy.
 All bankruptcy services are included as part of the monthly retainer with the exception of bankruptcy litigation.

-Loan Workouts - As a result of the problems with the New Jersey real estate market, which commenced in 1989, and other problems associated with the recession, many real estate loans went into default.
-My office handled a significant number of real estate loans, which became delinquent during the period 1989 through 1991.
-As a result of this practice, my office has developed substantial experience with loan workouts.
+Loan Workouts - As a result of the problems with the New Jersey real estate market, which commenced in 2008, and other problems associated with the recession, many real estate loans went into default.
+Over the years my office has handled a significant number of real estate loans, both residential and commercial which became delinquent.
+As a result of these experiences, my office has developed substantial experience with loan workouts.
 I have found that in many cases, a significantly better repayment agreement can be negotiated if the loan is initially approached as a potential workout as opposed to a collection litigation matter.
 My office attempts to contact the borrower.
 In the event the borrower responds my firm negotiates a repayment agreement, surrender of collateral, deed in lieu of foreclosure, etc. This program has proven particular valuable for my credit union clients in light of the substantial delays associated with foreclosure and the fact that many borrowers have filed bankruptcy rather than repay their loans to the credit union.

 Collection Litigation - All litigation is handled by my office on a reduced hourly basis for my credit union retainer clients.
 All litigation must be specifically requested by the credit union.
 Collection suits are litigated on a flat fee basis assuming the matter is uncontested.
 This results in the credit union having a fixed cost for the collection suit.
 My office will obtain a judgment, writ of execution and wage garnishment to collect the judgment.
 Bankruptcy litigation is relatively infrequent.
 Litigation in the bankruptcy court is normally associated only with vacating the automatic stay, which allows the credit union to repossess its collateral.
 In addition, my office is occasionally requested by the credit union to conduct a discovery hearing pursuant to Rule 2004.
 In the event the credit union suspects that it has been defrauded by the borrower, I would conduct a Rule 2004 hearing which enables me to question the borrower under oath as to the circumstances surrounding the credit union loan.
 This program has proven effective in obtaining payment agreements from individuals who file for bankruptcy with large unsecured loans under circumstances where the credit union believes it has been defrauded by the member.